johnfraserss/ICS3U/Assignments/03 - Hardware/README.md

 | 8.
 Output devices (monitor, projector, printer, etc.) | Mason, Abdul, Adam |
 | 9.
 Hard Disk Drives, Solid State Drives, and any other storage drives | Anusha, Ali, Vinay |

 Groups were randomly assigned by placing your name in a list at https://www.random.org/lists/.
-The first 4 people were chosen for Hardware Item #1, then 3 people per part thereafter.
+The first 4 people were chosen for Hardware Item # 1, then 3 people per part thereafter.

 Class Presentation Schedule
 ------------------
-Starting February 9th, 2017:
+Starting February 10th, 2017:
-Group #5,8,3,4,9,2,7,1,6 (randomly ordered as per [Random.org](https://www.random.org/lists/))
+Group # 8,4,9,2,7,6,1,5,3 (randomly ordered as per [Random.org](https://www.random.org/lists/))

 Test
 ------------
-Test on Monday, February 13th, 2017 on the material presented + 1 thinking question.
+Test on Tuesday, February 14th, 2017 on the material presented + 1 thinking question.

 The thinking question is not related to the materials presented; however, it is there to test your ability to break down a problem and think it through.